Bermuda Sea Cadet Corps: Organisation and Training

 The Executive Council of the Corps is responsible for the overall sponsorship, financing, support and administration of the Corps.
-While the Council members are not uniformed personnel, many members over the years have been retired naval officers, including former Presidents of the BSCA Captain Sir David Tibbits, RN, DSC, and Captain Gilbert Hallam, RN, who had been a Commander, serving as Supply Officer of HMS Seahawk, when he had met with then-Lieutenant J. Derek Taylor, RNR (SCC), leading a contingent of cadets training at RNAS Culdrose in 1974.
+While the Council members are not uniformed personnel, many members over the years have been retired naval officers, including former Presidents of the BSCA Captain Sir David Tibbits, RN, DSC, who had married Bermudian Mary Butterfield while serving on the Bermuda-based HMS Scarborough in the 1930s, was later Navigating Officer of the also Bermuda-based HMS York at the start of the Second World War in 1939, and from 1949 to 1951 commanded HMS Snipe, which was based in Bermuda from 1946 to 1952, and Captain Gilbert Hallam, RN, who joined the Royal Navy at the Royal Naval Dockyard, Bermuda, in 1946, and had been a Commander, serving as Supply Officer of HMS Seahawk, when he had met with then-Lieutenant J. Derek Taylor, RNR (SCC), leading a contingent of cadets training at RNAS Culdrose in 1974.

 TS Bermuda, the first unit opened, is nominally the Headquarters unit.
 Each unit has its own Management Committee, responsible for raising funds for the unit's expenses.
 All officers in the Bermuda Sea Cadet Corps are members of the Royal Naval Reserve, and their names are followed by "RNR (SCC)".
 The rank bars worn on the cuffs of their jackets, and on epaulettes of shirts and pullovers follow the pattern of the old Royal Naval Volunteer Reserve, being 'wavy', instead of straight.
 Each unit is under the command of a Commander, or a Lieutenant-Commander, RNR (SCC), with junior officers, Warrant Officers, and Cadet Instructors, Cadet Petty Officers, and cadet ratings making-up the rest of the command structure.